 Talk more to strangers

-Talk more with people you know and those you naturally work with and interact with daily and start to communicate with people you don’t know — talk with strangers.
-In a work context, this may be someone in another department or a social context; it may be a neighbor or someone standing in line at the supermarket or coffee shop.
+Talk more with people you know and naturally work with and interact with daily, and start communicating with people you don’t know—talk with strangers.
+In a work context, this may be someone in another department; in a social context, it may be a neighbor or someone standing in line at the supermarket or a coffee shop.

-Start talking in your own time and way until you are comfortable talking with strangers.
+Start talking in your own time and in your own way until you are comfortable talking with strangers.

 What should you talk about?